BeeBombshell/Everything-about-JavaScript/README.md

 - NodeJs: JavaScript runtime environment.
 (V8 engine) has multiple features. (npm, package manager, etc)

 - Angular, React, Vue, etc are frameworks.
 (React is a library) [Changes in UI are very costly, the reason why GPUs are really expensive] To reduce this cost, we use frameworks.
 Writes code in JSX.
 (JSX is a syntax extension to JS) This makes optimised UI changes.

+## Types of functions in JS

+It is possible to:
+- pass a function as an argument to another function
+- return a function from a function
+- assign a function to a variable with JS.
+JS functions are very powerful.
+They are called first class functions/ citizens.

+Refer to function.js for more details.